vinceangelopalao/linux-project/README.md

 # Linux Project - File Permissions

 ## Project Overview
-This project demonstrates how to explore and manage file and directory permissions in Linux using various commands.
-The goal is to improve security and enforce appropriate access controls based on project requirements.
+In this project, I learned how to check and change file and folder permissions in Linux using different commands.
+My goal was to make files more secure and control who can access them.

 ## Technologies Used
 - Linux Commands (e.g., `chmod`, `chown`, `ls`)